StevensDeptECE/CPE390/README.md

 characteristics, cache, MMU, block-oriented devices, and calls to the OS to learn how to make computing faster.
-In addition, by learning the way the machine works, students will also learn what can go wrong, including overflow, roundoff errors, and segfaults.
+In addition, by learning the way the machine works, students will also learn what can go wrong, including overflow, roundoff errors, segfaults and other delightful sources of errors.

-In the hardware component, students learn how to interface the computer, using an ARM-based Arduino microcontroller to control external devices and to measure external voltages.
+In the embedded systems component, students learn how to interface the computer, using an ARM-based Arduino microcontroller to control external devices and to measure external voltages.

 Throughout the course, emphasis is on preparing students to read